Roger Bonair-Agard: Sexual assault allegations

-Bonair-Agard published a poem to his personal website in 2010, written in first-person, about a man assaulting a woman.

 In 2012, a poetry workshop in Ann Arbor, Volume, stopped working with Bonair-Agard after they were alerted to allegations of sexual misconduct against Bonair-Agard.

-At the 2013 National Poetry Slam a “safe spaces” council was created to identify sexual predators within the slam poetry community.
-During the competition, Rebecca Hunter, the Executive Director of Young Chicago Authors was alerted by the “safe spaces” council that her employee, Bonair-Agard, was on the list of alleged sexual predators.
+At the 2013 National Poetry Slam a "safe spaces" council was created to identify sexual predators within the slam poetry community.
+During the competition, Rebecca Hunter, the Executive Director of Young Chicago Authors was alerted by the safe spaces council that her employee, Bonair-Agard, was on the list of alleged sexual predators.
 The same month, one of Bonair-Agard's Young Chicago Authors coworkers accused him of rape.
-After learning of this allegation, a former student of Bonair-Agard's - Melissa - spoke publicly of being allegedly assaulted by him when she was underage and he was almost twice as old as her.
+After learning of this allegation, a former student of Bonair-Agard's, Melissa, publicly alleged that Bonair-Agard assaulted her when she was underage and he was almost twice as old as her.
 Melissa immediately provided Young Chicago Authors with extensive documentation of her allegation and Rebecca Hunter said Melissa and two others alleged victims of Bonair-Agard came forward to share their alleged experiences of sexual assault.
-These allegation brought about public concern that the organization was a danger to the youth it served.

 In February 2014, a group of over 20 young authors submitted a list of demands to YCA for safer spaces.
 In response, the Executive Director, Rebecca Black, and the Artistic Director, Kevin Coval, said that Bonair-Agard was no longer contracted with YCA and that they were going through internal processes.

-In 2017, a survivor's account of Bonair-Agard’s abuse was published in the Rutgers University Press book Killing Poetry: Blackness and the Making of Slam and Spoken Word Communities by Javon Johnson.
+In 2017, a survivor's account of Bonair-Agard's abuse was published in the Rutgers University Press book Killing Poetry: Blackness and the Making of Slam and Spoken Word Communities by Javon Johnson.